-Mothers who took Zoloft while pregnant and delivered children with Zoloft birth defects may have legal recourse.
+Mothers who took Zoloft while pregnant run a higher risk of delivering children with Zoloft birth defects.
 Reportedly, Zoloft and other SSRI antidepressants have been linked to a potential risk of birth defects, ranging from skull defects to life-threatening cardiac problems, in newborns of women taking these drugs during pregnancy.
-Because the manufacturer of this drug failed to warn patients and doctors about the potential risk of Zoloft birth defects, pregnant users of the drug who delivered children with congenital defects may be able to take legal action with the assistance of a Zoloft birth defects lawyer.
+Because the manufacturer of this drug failed to warn patients and doctors about the potential risk of Zoloft birth defects, pregnant users of the drug were unaware that they ran a higher risk of delivering children with congenital defects.

 According to one Danish study, women taking Zoloft early in pregnancy have a slightly increased risk for delivering a child with a septal heart defect.
-In light of this reported link between the SSRI drug and Zoloft cardiac defects, our Zoloft birth defects attorneys would like to hear from individuals who took this drug during pregnancy and delivered children with holes in the heart or any of the following cardiac birth defects:
+Other cardiac birth defects their children are at risk for include:

-Because Zoloft birth defects may not solely be related to cardiac conditions, our attorneys are also available to review claims from Zoloft users who delivered children withspina bifida, club foot, craniosynostosis (skull defect) and omphalocele, a condition in which the intestines and/or abdominal organs protrude through the navel.
+Zoloft birth defects may not solely be related to cardiac conditions, and claims from Zoloft users who delivered children with spina bifida, club foot, craniosynostosis (skull defect) and omphalocele, a condition in which the intestines and/or abdominal organs protrude through the navel also exist.

 Are There Treatments for Babies with Zoloft Birth Defects?

 Children who were born with Zoloft birth defects following their mother’s use of the drug during pregnancy may need to undergo multiple surgeries to correct and treat their injuries.
 In some instances of Zoloft heart defects, the child may need a surgery during the first three years of life, followed by another or multiple procedures as he or she grows to adulthood.